-I’ve been reading lots of articles on the cheapest places to travel in 2019 or the cheapest destinations.
-Most of them are crap.
+A lot of articles on the cheapest places to travel or the cheapest destinations are just plain crap.
 They’re poorly researched and written by people who don’t really travel much, sitting behind a desk in NYC or London.
 The idea is usually to focus on what sounds trendy (or who bought advertising that month) instead of what’s actually the best travel value.

 A lot of this depends on your budget though.
 A person on a $40-a-day backpacker budget for a year is going to define “cheap” a lot differently than someone spending $400 a day for a week while on their one vacation of the year.
 So I’m dividing this into two sections: long-term travelers from the USA and American vacationers.
 The former group has more time than money.
 The latter more money than time.

 The Cheapest Places to Travel for Long-term Travelers

 When I published the first edition of The World’s Cheapest Destinations in late 2002, the cheapest countries in the world with decent infrastructure were India, Nepal, and Indonesia.
 Some 17 years later, those are still a safe bet overall, with some of the lowest per-day travel costs in the world.
 Within two of those countries though, there’s been more divergence.
 Bali has gotten too popular for its own good and is now a full-blown tourist trap, with prices to match if you’re not putting down roots for a while.

 Southeast Asia is still reliably cheap in most locations.
 It’s not that way across the board, however.
 Some spots in Thailand are best suited to those with a tourist budget and parts of Malaysia and Laos can seem more expensive than they should be.
 With infrastructure still lagging and lots of political problems, Myanmar is not really a good deal.